 - Employers and compensation specialists use the data to determine equitable and competitive pay, to develop recruiting packages, and to make site selection decisions.

-- BLS and State Employment Security Agencies use OES data to project employment and determine jobs in demand.
+- BLS and state workforce agencies use OEWS data to project employment and determine jobs in demand.

 - You can compare employment and wages across geographic areas.